Project Management for Change (PM4C) FAQs

 I’D LIKE TO SIGN UP FOR THE EVENT WITH FRIENDS/COWORKERS.
 CAN WE BE ASSIGNED TO THE SAME TEAM?

 Everything is better with a friend!
-We will try to honor team requests whenever possible.
-Please make your request to the local event team, and we will do our best.
+We will try to honor team requests wherever possible.
+Please notify your local event team, and we will do our best to accommodate such requests.